IvessJohn/django-ecommerce-website/README.md

 _*More demo materials available in [publicity/](publicity/)_

+---

-### Features:
+## Features:
-- Both authenticated and unauthenticated users can order the goods (authenticated is handled by the backend, unauthenticated relies on JS and cookies)
+- Both authenticated and unauthenticated users can order the goods (authenticated is handled by the backend, unauthenticated handled by JS and cookies)

-#### Functionality:
+### Functionality:

 Store page:
 - Look through the available products
 - Add products to your cart

 Cart page:
 - See the summary of your order
-- See your ordered items with basic info on them Checkout page:
+- See your ordered items with basic info on them

+Checkout page:
 - See your order's summary
 - Apply a coupon to your order _(only for authenticated users)_